 Manuka honey’s health and wellness properties range from antibacterial, antibiotic and wound healing, anti-inflammatory, antiviral, to immune-stimulatory.
 It is effective in treating skin infections in wounds, acne, eczema, rashes, and even cancer (2).
 Manuka honey is also effective in the treatment of gastrointestinal problems (3), and sinus infections (4).
 Much research has been done on Manuka honey, proving its effectiveness for a wide variety of health and wellness issues.

 Warning: Not All Manuka Brands Are Equal

 Manuka honey brands have various ways to convey the level of methylglyoxal (MG or MGO) potency in their honey.
 As you look at different labels, it can be very confusing.
 In order to help reduce this confusion, the New Zealand Government has stepped in to regulate the labeling of Manuka honey.
 As a result, there are now only two ways to properly label Manuka honey.
-Manuka honey should either be labeled with the actual amount of methylglyoxal (MG or MGO), or with a UMF ranking (Unique Manuka Factor).
-UMF correlates to the amount of methylglyoxal (MG or MGO) in the honey.
+Manuka honey should either be labeled with the actual amount of methylglyoxal (MG or MGO), or with a UMF rating (Unique Manuka Factor).
+UMF correlates to the amount of methylglyoxal (MG or MGO) in the honey, see table below (1)